willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 Technically, the step function does not meet the definition of a mathematical function, since there's this discontinuous weirdness at $t=0$.
 You will see how we deal with that when we determine the initial conditions.

-Real world step functions always have some finite slope.
+In the real world step functions always have some finite slope.
 We still call it a step if the slope is really steep relative to the response of the $\text{RC}$ circuit.
 It's close enough to an ideal step if it looks like a step on the time scale we are interested in.
 {% endcapture %}{% include details.html %}

 It is awkward to express a mathematical model of a step source.
 There is an equivalent way to draw this circuit.
 We change the source to a constant voltage $\text V_{\text S}$ and add a switch to cause the step.
 The initial voltage, $\text V_0$, is placed directly on the capacitor,